-Note: We first shared this story last year on our first Fourth of July holiday.
+Note: We first shared this story on our first Fourth of July holiday.
 It’s so fun, we’re keeping up the tradition this year.

 “The Fourth of July tomorrow will not be celebrated in any formal manner in Mansfield.
 We are sorry to say it, for many other places of less pretensions than our city, have made arrangement for a good old fashioned time.
 Ashland, Bucyrus, Bellfontaine and other towns have announcements out of what they intend to do, and many of our citizens will not doubt visit one of the other of these places…